Melvin Edwards: 2010s: 50-year retrospective, Venice Biennale

 In the fall of 2010, Edwards staged an exhibition of new and historical works at the gallery Alexander Gray Associates in New York, showing multiple newer Lynch Fragments sculptures with titles referencing contemporary events, including the Iraq War.
 He also exhibited a number of older works, such as Chaino (1970).
 Several critics positively reviewed the exhibition, among them Roberta Smith, writing in The New York Times, who said that the exhibition showed "the quiet, undiminished integrity of Mr. Edwards's art".
 Several of Edwards's Lynch Fragments sculptures were exhibited in Los Angeles in the Hammer Museum's (Note: After closing in Los Angeles, the exhibition traveled to MoMA PS1 in New York.) exhibition Now Dig This!
 Art and Black Los Angeles 1960-1980 in fall 2011.
 Edwards's inclusion in the exhibition led to an increase in critical reappraisals of his oeuvre and a new awareness of his work among a younger group of curators.
 In June 2012, he restaged his barbed-wire sculpture Pyramid Up and Down Pyramid at the Art Basel art fair for Gray's gallery.
-Cortez died from heart failure in 2012, aged 78.
+Cortez died from heart failure in 2012 at the age of 78.

-In 2014, Edwards presented his first solo exhibition in the United Kingdom at Stephen Friedman Gallery in London, featuring his sculptures, drawings and a site-specific installation.
+In 2014, Edwards presented his first solo exhibition in the United Kingdom at Stephen Friedman Gallery in London, featuring his sculptures, drawings, and a site-specific installation.
 Assessing the show for ArtReview, critic Chris Fite-Wassilak stated: "Renewed interest in Edwards's work is timely, given the parallels between the struggles of the 1960s and the current unrest in the US, and while his approach hasn't changed, neither have the problems he sought to address."